Hitchgernn/Hitchgernn/README.md

 ## Hi there, I'm Adnan👋

-A college student who is passionate about computers
-Currently learning data science and website development
 <!--
 **Hitchgernn/Hitchgernn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.